RobLoach/component-installer/README.md

 Using [`extra`](https://getcomposer.org/doc/04-schema.md#extra)
-in *composer.json* allows use of Component Installer in packages that don't explicitly provide support for component, but does ship with their own *composer.json*.
+in *composer.json* allows use of Component Installer in packages that don't explicitly provide support for component, but do ship with their own *composer.json*.
-Using `extra` with packages that ships with Component Installer, will override component's settings for that package.
+Using `extra` with packages that ship with Component Installer, will override component's settings for that package.

 ``` json
 {